metadata toggle

 Interaction with other medicinal products and other forms of interaction

-An overdose of insulin can result in hypoglycaemia in which case immediate administration of a glucose solution and/or food is required.
+An overdose of insulin can result in hypoglycaemia in which case immediate administration of a glucose containing solution or gel and/or food is required.

 Clinical signs may include hunger, increasing anxiety, unstable locomotion, muscle twitching, stumbling or sinking in the rear legs and disorientation.